 We run a Try & See starter deal of 10 hours for £380 which is available to manual transmission customers with little or no driving experience only.
 Not available if you already have a test booked.

 Manual lessons are £42 per hour with a minimum of 90 minutes (£63.00) or two-hour lessons (£84)

 Block Booking Discount are available when you purchase 10 Hours at £400 saving you £20

 For Automatic Lessons:

 We run a Try & See starter deal of the 1st 90 minutes for £60 which is available to all automatic customers:

 Automatic Lessons are £42 per hour with a minimum of 90 minutes (£63.00) or two-hour lessons (£84)

 Automatic Block Booking Discount are available when you purchase 10 Hours at £400 saving you £20

 We operate a 48-hour pre-pay policy and lessons

-Once you are booked in your driving instructor will give you a password for the ‘pay now’ page.
+Once you are booked you can pay the instuctor direct or the instructor will give you a password for the ‘pay now’ page.